datagovuk/ckanext-packagezip/README.md

     vim $CKAN_INI
         ckan.plugins += packagezip

+The next step is to create te database table required by this extension:

+    paster --plugin ckanext-packagezip packagezip init --config=$CKAN_INI

 # Configuration

 In the CKAN .ini you need to set the directory where the zips will be saved: